FAMILY FUN DAYS

 We are expanding our temporary display programme as we continue to take our collection out into the community.

-We currently have four temporary exhibitions around the Borough:
+We currently have five temporary exhibitions around the Borough:

 Heath Road, Weybridge, KT13 8TT